 This doubled-up shell is then stuffed with taco meat and topped with cheese, shredded romaine, and Taco Bell’s spicy ranch sauce.
 It’s the ultimate balance of crunchy, chewy, crispy, cheesy, spicy, and just all around delicious – and even more so when you make it yourself.

 These homemade tacos keep it simple with savory seasoned taco meat and a handful of ingredients for assembling.
-Here’s an overview of what’s involved, with the full amounts in the recipe card:
+Here’s an overview of what you’ll need, with the full amounts in the recipe card below:

 For the Taco Meat

 - Ground beef – A nice quality, lean ground beef will yield the best taco meat.
 You can also use ground turkey if you prefer.

 - Onion – Yellow onion or brown onion, finely chopped.

 - Seasoning – I use a Mexican-inspired blend of spices including regular or smoked paprika, chili powder, cumin, garlic powder, cayenne pepper, dried oregano, and sea salt.